Table of Contents

 - Mild: Loss of conscience shorter than 30 minutes, normal CT and/or MRI scan.
 Patient may have cognitive problems like headache, memory problems, attention and mood changes.

 - Severe: Loss of consciousness longer than 30 minutes, memory loss longer than 24 hours.
-Neurological deficit, that may be nonreversible, is presented as impairment of movement, higher level cognitive functions, with potential progression to comatose state.
+Neurological deficit, that may be nonreversible, is presented as impairment of movement, higher level cognitive functions, with potential progression to a comatose state.

 By type of injury: